null

 When it comes to sustainability, the conventional cotton you get from most stores isn't all that great, though.
 They're usually a cotton blend with a considerable percentage of synthetic materials so they can be sold at a low price point.

 If you worry about your carbon footprint, go for 100% organic cotton napkins.
-This is the most eco-friendly napkin type, even more sustainable than linen.
+Organic cotton is arguably the best fabric material for napkins, from an eco-conscious standpoint.
+Organic cotton offers the benefits of regular cotton, plus it is even more sustainable than linen.

 Organic cotton production releases 94% less greenhouse gas emissions than conventional cotton, and 46% less than linen.

-Read up paper vs linen vs cotton napkins to learn more.
+Read up the environmental impact of paper vs linen vs cotton napkins.

 Organic cotton napkins are highly durable and can last 2-3 years.